xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/general.md

 # General test tools

-!!! note "Junit 5"
+!!! note "JUnit 5"
-    If you're going to use junit 5, go straight to [junit 5 section](../junit5/setup.md): all required general tools usage scenarios are described there.
+    If you're going to use JUnit 5, go straight to the [JUnit 5 section](../junit5/setup.md): all required general tool usage scenarios are described there.

 Test framework-agnostic tools.
 Useful when: